-Through the initial online search of the databases, a total of 18600 studies were found, out of which 15600 were removed after limiting the search.
+Through the initial online search of the databases, a total of 18,600 studies were found, out of which 15,600 were removed after limiting the search.
 Out of the remaining 2000 studies, 1256 were removed due to overlapping searched databases.
-After reviewing the titles and abstracts of 744 studies, 591 were identified to be irrelevant while the remaining 153 papers were selected to be investigated thoroughly.
+After reviewing the titles and abstracts of 744 studies, 591 were identified to be irrelevant, while the remaining 153 papers were selected to be investigated thoroughly.
 Subsequently, 135 papers were removed from the study due to irrelevancy.
 The remaining 24 studies, which were found in manual search, were then assessed based on the quality assessment checklist.
 Based on the inclusion and exclusion criteria, four studies were removed and 20 studies were found to be appropriate for the current meta-analysis (Figure 1).

-Study characteristics
+Study characteristics studies, types of ovarian cancer related or nonrelated to endometriosis, risk factors, and outcomes of the studies are presented in table 2.2,6,24-41

 These 20 papers were published from 2010 to 2023.
-Furthermore, all the data about the authors, studies, types of ovarian cancer related or non-related to endometriosis, risk factors, and outcomes of the studies are presented in table 2., 24-41
+Furthermore, all the data about the authors,